antmicro/topwrap/docs/source/developers_guide/style.md

 :::
 ## Lint with pre-commit

-Alternatively, you can use `pre-commit` to perform the same job.
+Alternatively, use `pre-commit` to perform the same job.
 `pre-commit` hooks need to be installed:

 ```bash